NicholasSeward/JitScript/README.md

   - The **first block** is the main block, executed at startup.
   - **Subsequent blocks** are addressable by index (e.g., using `1` to call the second block, `2` for the third, etc.).
 When returning from a subblock, the cursor resumes from the call point in the parent block.
 - **Cursor Movement:** The cursor moves around within a block.
 Its initial position in the main block is at the lower left, facing right.
-- **Deque & Registers:** There is an unbounded deque (supporting left/right operations) and three registers (A, B, and C) for temporary storage.
+- **Deque & Registers:** There is an unbounded deque (supporting left/right operations), three registers (A, B, and C), and a temporary shift register.
 - **8-bit Arithmetic:** Every stored value is between `0x00` and `0xFF` (with wrap-around on overflow/underflow).
 - **Printing:** The print command outputs only characters with ASCII codes from `0x20` (space) to `0x7E` (`~`).